-As an aside, I often hear the question of why the named angels are given the title 'Saint'.
+Have you ever wondered why the angels are called saints?
 'Saint' and 'Holy' are the same word in Greek.
 In the Scriptures, the angels are often depicted as the holy ones of the Lord, for example in Psalm 88, "The heavens praise your wonders, O Lord and your truth is declared in the assembly of holy ones."
 But we see in the Letter to the Hebrews quoting Psalm 8 that man was made a little lower than the angels.
 Because of Christ's defeat of death and sin, we are who are in him are joint-heirs with him and shall be like the elect angels in holiness.